Bringing a project here

 Project Preparation Checklist

-- Submit the project proposal to the TAC for consideration
+• Complete the project proposal and submit it to the TAC for consideration

 The Open Mainframe Project staff is happy to engage and advise during this process - let us know how we can help!